 Within the Individual Program of Study, qualified students may design an Independent Study.
 This Independent Study provides students the opportunity to create and conduct largely self-designed research projects in collaboration with the Education Program faculty.

 Independent Study (B EDUC 592) does not exist as an alternative to the curriculum; rather, it serves as a supplement to enable students the opportunity for a creative self-directed project.
 Only students who have demonstrated adequate preparation by their grades and previous coursework in the area of their proposed project may consider Independent Study.

 Prior to registration, interested students must also speak with a faculty member and obtain his or her willingness to sponsor the proposed Independent Study.

-Students who wish to include Independent Study as part of their Individual Program of Study must submit one copy of a typed, double-spaced proposal to a faculty member for approval.
+Students who wish to include Independent Study as part of their Individual Program of Study should submit a proposal to a faculty member for approval.
 This Independent Study proposal should include the (1) title, (2) purpose of the proposed project, (3) detailed outline of planned tasks, (4) theory and methods to be used, and a (5) bibliography of appropriate sources.
-Students must obtain a brief statement of support from their advisor and submit a copy of this statement and their proposal to the Education Program Office, UW2-305.

 Students who receive permission to conduct an Independent Study project should anticipate spending at least three hours per credit, per week (minimum of nine hours per week for a 3-credit Independent Study) on the project.